disqus/durabledict/README.rst

 Integration with Django
 ------------------------

-If you would like to store your dict values in the dadatabase for your Django application, you should use the ``modeldict.modelDict`` class.
+If you would like to store your dict values in the dadatabase for your Django application, you should use the ``modeldict.models.modelDict`` class.
 This class takes an instance of a model's manager, as well as ``key_col`` and ``value_col`` arguments which can be used to tell ``ModelDict`` which columns on your object it should use to store data.

 It's also probably most adventageuous to construct your dicts with ``autosync=False`` (see "Manually Control Persistent Storage Sync" above) and manually call ``sync()`` before each request.
 This can be acomlished most easily via the ``request_started`` signal::